tamaravujic/PhD/README.md

 ### All code used during my MRes/PhD.
-Some are to be inputed straight into the terminal in GENOMICS ENGLAND others ar scripts, python workbooks or R studio codes.
+Some are to be inputed straight into the terminal in GENOMICS ENGLAND others ar scripts, Jupyter workbooks or R studio codes.

 Binary_enhancer_specificty_heatmap.R : R studio code used to create a heatmap using binary data for ATAC signals in enhancer regions of in house Endothelial cell ATAC and Encode ATAC.